Nuitka/Nuitka/README.txt

 -------

-Nuitka is licensed under the Apache License, Version 2.0; you may not use it file except in compliance with the License.
+Nuitka is licensed under the Apache License, Version 2.0; you may not use it except in compliance with the License.

 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0